HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Architecture

 \subsection{General Framework}

-Figure~\ref{fig:architecture} provides an overview of the system architecture.
+\autoref{fig:architecture} provides an overview of the system architecture.
 Depending on the start to end point, a roadside map is created via OpenStreetMap (OSM)\footnote{\url{https://www.openstreetmap.org}}.
 We then perform a custom map layer computation in the subsequent step in which we predict emotional weights for every edge in the road graph.
-The happy route is then found via an optimization procedure with the newly created map.
+The happy route is then found with the newly created map via an optimization procedure.
 We expose the endpoint of the navigation engine and build a real-time navigation smartphone app on the basis of the routing engine.